KaNywTipm/KaNywTipm/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Kanyawee Tipmod
 =======================================================================================================================================

-student at University of Phayao
+🎓 Student at University of Phayao
+💻 Passionate about coding, web development, and data science
 -------------------------------

 I have been studying various programming languages for the past 2-3 years.
 During this time, I have gained experience in languages such as HTML, CSS, Python, JavaScript  and Java.
 I am passionate about coding and continuously strive to improve my skills and knowledge in the field.
 I look forward to connecting with others who share the same enthusiasm for technology and programming.